urql-graphql/urql/docs/graphcache/local-resolvers.md

 ### Reading a query

-At any point, the `cache` allows us to read entirely separate queries in our resolvers which starts a separate virtual operation in our resolvers.
+At any point, the `cache` allows us to read entirely separate queries in our resolvers, which starts a separate virtual operation in our resolvers.
 When we call `cache.readQuery` with a query and variables we can execute an entirely new GraphQL query against our cached data: